acidburn0zzz/orgs-docs/configuring-npm-for-your-org.md

 npm config set scope <org_scope> --global
 ```

-If you'd like to do it just for a single package, remove the `--global`
+If you'd like to do it for a single package, remove the `--global`
 flag.
 [Learn more about the CLI `config` command].

 Once you issue this command, all packages that you create with